vladdeSV/gm_extensions/SPEC.md

 ### Spread operator

-Any type suffixed with three dots `...` indicates there can be any number of arguments in its' place.
+Any type suffixed with three dots `...` indicates there can be any number of arguments in its place.
 For the function declaration `///log(v: value...)`, all following calls are permitted:

 * `log();`.
 * `log(1);`.